 Last assignment in my second module on Setting.
-This was challenging as I have been traveling this entire week and now fighting a cold.
+This was challenging as I have been traveling the entire week and am now fighting a cold.
 My hope for an online class came through however, I can write anywhere.
-I just hit submit from my Eugene OR hotel room.
-The other challenge was again the word limit.
+I hit submit from my Eugene, OR hotel room.
+The other challenge was word limit.
 We had to write about our primal landscape, the setting where we spent a good amount of our childhood.
 I chose to concentrate on the hub of Needham – Great Plain Avenue.

 Simply describe this landscape, no characters needed as we are all highly influenced by the place of our youth.
 For better or for worse, our hometown is always our hometown.
 Let yourself go through the intense experience of remembering this landscape, its weather, people, its joys and sorrows.

 Word Count Minimum = 500 and Maximum = 750